 It doesn’t take much to destroy an acoustic guitar, which is why Pete Townsend smashed electric ones.
 Protecting, caring, and maintaining a guitar is essential.
 So what about storage—should your acoustic guitar be kept in a case?

 An acoustic guitar should be kept in its case to protect it from potential damages.
 You can store it in a soft case or display case, but you should always keep it away from heat sources and freezing temperatures.
 Furthermore, the optimal humidity range for acoustic guitar storage is 40-55%.

-No one wants cracks in the body of their guitar, a warping neck, glue failure, or other issues that can happen from improper storage.
+No one wants cracks in the body of their guitar, a warping neck, glue failure, or other issues that can happen from improper storage (here are signs your guitar neck is warped).
 However, you can prevent damage to your instrument if you store and display your guitar correctly.
 Keep reading to learn more about how to adequately store an acoustic guitar and tips to keep your instrument safe.

 How Should I Store an Acoustic Guitar?

 Storing an acoustic guitar involves more than what type of case you keep it in.